mokdevel/DarcMods/DarcMissions/docs/P_LISTS.md

 ```

 ## SDRC_Aka
 Also known as - other names used for example for factions.
 In some cases/mods the prefab name don't have the faction name included.
-The first item in the array is the *faction* and the second name is the name used for filtering.
+The first item in the array is the *faction* and the rest of the names are the name used for filtering.
 ```
-array<string> names : The faction name and the filtering name in this order.
+array<string> names : The faction name and the filtering names in this order.
 ```

 ### Example